TCHF25/twitter-website/README.md

-Twitter Wbsite Clone made with HTML, CSS, Javascript, PHP and MYSQL.
+A Twitter Website Clone made with HTML, CSS, Javascript, PHP and MYSQL.